jamesylgan/leetcode-disc/README.md

-# This is a fork by GitHub user jamesylgan for usage on a personal channel
+# This is a fork by GitHub user jamesylgan for usage on a personal channel to help folks get better at leetcode

 --------------------------------------------